 are many other activities available:

-Hiking: Spain has masses of great walking
+Hiking: Spain has hundreds of rewarding walking

-tours from the mountains north of Madrid to the Pyrenees and Picos de
+trails from the mountains north of Madrid to the Pyrenees and Picos de

 Way of St James), runs

 Biking: hire to be found in many tourist

 areas, but roads can be busy, hilly and hot.
 Stick to minor roads

 if possible and consider a pro bike tour with full support if the wallet fits.
 In English hooked on cycling or cycling country may be able to help you on yer bike.